The Year-god’s Daughter

 These multi-storied villas on either side of the road must be the private homes of those in high favor with the island’s rulers.
 He heard the splatter of a fountain and peered through the stone arch of the nearest into its courtyard.
 Painted clay pots, bursting with blooms, adorned every corner.
 Climbing ivy and scarlet blossoms decorated the walls, cooled by shade from the leafy branches of a twisted old plane tree.
 A maidservant, pulling loaves of bread from ovens built into the wall, tore off a generous hunk and brought it to him.
 He thanked her in Cretan, and returned to the road.

-She probably judged him a beggar, but he hadn’t taken time for breakfast.
+She probably judged him a beggar, but he hadn’t eaten all day.
 He devoured the warm bread in two ravenous bites and settled his gaze again on the palace.

 Menoetius, acknowledged son of the mainland’s most powerful king, forgot his efforts to appear nonchalant.
 He stopped in the middle of the road and stared like a desert nomad getting his first glimpse of civilization.
 “As many rooms as there are stars,” he said, quoting a common saying about this venerable edifice, and stiffened when a passerby turned and offered an amused sideways grin.